-While many people believe and practice good dieting as it improves and promote health, a larger percentage of the populace feel dieting plays little or no role in the health of an individual and therefore believe that dieting is just for alleviating hunger in man.
+While many people believe and practice good dieting as it improves and promotes health, a larger percentage of the populace feel dieting plays little or no role in the health of an individual and therefore believe that dieting is just for alleviating hunger in man.

 Looking at the world currently and the health of individuals, one can vividly see and say people who practice good dieting live healthier and better than those who just eat to quench hunger.

-Someone might, ask what is diet?
+Someone might ask what is diet?